Egozit/aptos-monitoring/README.md

 * Adds custom metrics like chain_id, stake amount and missed proposals which are crusial for AIT3 Rewards

 # Troubleshooting:
-If you encounter any additional issues feel free to cantact us on telegram: https://t.me/L0vd_staking
+If you encounter any additional issues feel free to contact us on telegram: https://t.me/L0vd_staking

 # Screenshots